-9 Sep 2016, in Cocoa - Nestle, Mondelez, Barry Callebaut, Olam, Hersheys, Cargill, Ecom, Lindt and Touton have joined together towards efficiently curbing malnutrition of cocoa communities in Cote D'Ivoire and Ghana.
+9 Sep 2016 Nestle, Mondelez, Barry Callebaut, Olam, Hersheys, Cargill, Ecom, Lindt and Touton have joined together towards efficiently curbing malnutrition of cocoa communities in Cote D'Ivoire and Ghana.

 Nestle, Mondelez, Barry Callebaut, Olam, Hersheys, Cargill, Ecom and Touton have joined together with IDH, the Sustainable Trade Initiative and the Global Alliance for Improved Nutrition (GAIN) to better understand the nutrition situation of smallholder farmers in Ghana and Ivory Coast and identify possible interventions to improve the current situation.